MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

     }
 ```

-### Entry name

-The LocalFolder entry within the OPFS root directory can be found under the name `microsoft_store_app_local_folder_{PFN}` where `{PFN}` is the Package Family Name of the app.

 ### Microsoft Store PWA context

+An entry for `LocalFolder` will only be visible in the Microsoft Store PWA context.

 To be in a Microsoft Store app context, `navigator.storage.getDirectory()` must be called from:
 * Within a top level document
 * Within a web app window of a Microsoft Store installed PWA
 * From the main thread and not a Web Worker

-### Avoiding collisions
+### Avoiding name collisions
-To avoid collisions, the LocalFolder entry under the OPFS root directory is assigned a specific name that contains the Package Family Name.
+To avoid name collisions, the LocalFolder entry under the OPFS root directory is assigned a specific name that contains the Package Family Name.
 If an entry with the same name already exists under the OPFS root directory, an entry representing the LocalFolder directory will not be made visible until the existing entry is renamed or otherwise removed.

 ## Similar storage folders